On this page:

 Those variables include where the new faucet is being installed, if plumbing needs to be added or removed, the condition of the existing plumbing, upgrades, such as filtration systems, and the most significant consideration is usually the price of labor in your area.

-The cost of installing a faucet will be cheaper as part of a remodeling contract.
+The cost of installing a faucet is often cheaper as part of a remodeling contract.
 Check our kitchen remodel cost guide for more information and tips about a kitchen upgrade.

 Is the faucet going into the kitchen sink, a pot filler, the bathtub, bathroom sink, or is it an outside faucet?
 The cost to install each of these will likely be different.

-The average kitchen sink faucet will cost $250 to $500 install.
+The average kitchen sink faucet will cost $250 to $650 to install.
 That is presuming the material used is standard, and upgrades are not too complicated.
-Adding a faucet water filter, which removes 95% of impurities, will add about $25 – $100.
+Adding a faucet water filter, which removes 95% of impurities, will add about $25 to $100.

-However, adding an under-the-cabinet reverse osmosis filter system will add $250 – $300, just for the system alone.
-Depending on where you buy it, you might get free installation.
+However, adding an under-the-cabinet reverse osmosis filter system will add $250 to $300 just for the system alone; installation can add another $100 to $200.
+Depending on where you buy it, you might receive free installation.

-Touchless and motion sensor faucets cost about $500 – $750, with installation.
+Touchless and motion sensor faucets cost about $500 to $750 with installation.
 Many homeowners add these to the island to help with washing vegetables for salads.
 These innovative faucets are also impressive with the kitchen sink.
-You can add a side sprayer for around $50 – $100.
+You can add a side sprayer for around $50 to $100.

 The Pot-Filler Faucet

-The average cost to add a pot-filler is around $450, including installation.
+The average cost to add a pot-filler is around $500 to $1,100, including installation.
 However, the actual price will depend on the type you use and how far you have to run the new pipes.

-Since this is a fairly new idea, most kitchens will not already have a water pipe leading to the range.
+Since this is still relatively uncommon, most kitchens will not already have a water pipe leading to the range.
 However, a plumber can usually run a waterline in about an hour if there is access to the wall.
 Consult our plumbing cost guide to get an idea of how much it should cost for a single cold-water line.

 A pot-filler over the range is hugely convenient, especially for those who cook for a large family.
 You can fill large pots and pans right on the stove.
 It’s also suitable for containers that won’t fit under the faucet or when you want to add water to a pot as it cooks.